zsiki/configurable_search/README.md

 a *name* which will be visible in the UI.
 The *path* parameter is a comma separated list of paths to the datasource or layer names to search.
-The *layer* parameter is an alternative definition to define search layers by a comma separated list of layer names in QGIS.
+The *layer* parameter is an alternative definition to define search layers by a comma separated list of visible layer names in QGIS.
 You have to use layer name for database (e.g. PostGIS) layers.
 For file based vector layers both *path* and *layer* can be used.
-The *field* parameter defines the table column, all sources must have the same column name to search in.
+The *field* parameter defines the table column, all sources must have the same column name to search in or you can use "*" to search all columns of the layer(s)

 [include]